gbaker1976/ui-candidate-test/README.md

-# ExactTarget CloudPages UI Candidates
+# ExactTarget CoPub UI Candidate Test

-This is the candaidate test for ExactTarget CloudPages UI developers.

 Follow *ALL* of the following rules.